First Time Female Director

-First Time Female Director is an upcoming American film directed, written and produced by Chelsea Peretti.
-The film will star Peretti, Blake Anderson, Kate Berlant, Megan Mullally, Benito Skinner, Megan Stalter, Jak Knight, Max Greenfield, and Amy Poehler.
+First Time Female Director is a 2023 American comedy film directed, written, produced by and starring Chelsea Peretti.
+It co-stars Blake Anderson, Kate Berlant, Megan Mullally, Benito Skinner, Megan Stalter, Jak Knight, Max Greenfield, and Amy Poehler.

+The film is Peretti's directorial debut, and her first film as writer and producer; she stars as Sam Clifford, a first-time female director.